seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 * Create an Amazon [AWS account] such that you can login and access the main AWS Console page (https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 * Create an AWS IAM [admin account](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 This is what you will use to manage projects.

-Then install `awscli`, which will allow you to deploy your project.

-## AWSCLI on MacOS
+### AWSCLI

-* Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) it with your IAM account credentials.
+If you are using a Docker devcontainer or Github codespace to develop reports you should already have access to the `aws` command.
+But if you are running directly on your host operating system you will need to install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) it with your IAM account credentials.

-## AWSCLI on Windows
+## Extra steps for Windows

-Install [awscli for Windows](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-This should establish a new or default AWS profile with admin credentials and configure it for use with your Windows shell environment.
+Windows you have the option of installing [awscli for Windows](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and then exposing your credentials in your Ubuntu container.
+This allows you to manage one set of credentials.

-Assuming your username is `alex`, confirm you now have the following files under Windows.
+Assuming your username is `alex`, once you've installed awscli in Windows, confirm you now have the following files under Windows.

 ```bash
 C:\Users\alex\.aws\credentials